Access Culture promotes access – physical, social and intellectual – to cultural participation.

 - We Insist on the quality of services, we don´t believe in “better than nothing”

-- To place the issues related to access – physical, social and intellectual – in the centre of the reflection and practice of the cultural sector;
+- To place the issues related to access – physical, social and intellectual – and inclusion in the centre of the reflection and practice of the cultural sector;

-- To contribute towards the technical preparation of culture professionals in what concerns access, promoting change on the ground;
+- To contribute towards the technical preparation of culture professionals in what concerns access and inclusion, promoting change on the ground;

-- To promote dialogue and reflection regarding access in public fora;
+- To promote dialogue and reflection regarding access and inclusion in public fora;

-- To publicly intervene whenever people´s right of access to culture and cultural rights are not respected.
+- To publicly defend people´s right of access to culture and their cultural rights.